Tintin Reporter – Cigars of the Pharaoh

-Tintin Reporter – Cigars of the Pharaoh is a 2023 action-adventure game developed by Pendulo Studios and published by Microids.
-It is based on Cigars of the Pharaoh, the fourth volume of the The Adventures of Tintin.
+Tintin Reporter – Cigars of the Pharaoh (Tintin Reporter: Los Cigarros del Faraon) is a 2023 action-adventure game developed by Pendulo Studios and published by Microids.
+It is based on Cigars of the Pharaoh, the fourth volume of The Adventures of Tintin.
 The story follows Tintin and Snowy on a worldwide adventure.

 Tintin Reporter – Cigars of the Pharaoh was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on November 7, 2023.
 A Nintendo Switch version was released on October 17, 2024.

 Gameplay

 Tintin Reporter – Cigars of the Pharaoh is an action-adventure game that includes stealth gameplay and puzzles.

 Synopsis

 Characters and setting

 The game follows Tintin (voiced by Matthew Biddulph) and Snowy on an adventure through various locations, including Arabia, Egypt, and India.
 The game also features Thomson and Thompson (Mark Jane and Leslie Clack) and Professor Sophocles Sarcophagus (Leslie Clack).

 Story

 During a cruise on the Mediterranean Sea, reporter Tintin and his dog Snowy encounter Professor Sarcophagus, leading them to search for the tomb of the Pharaoh, Kih-Oskh.